-191,155 pounds of food acquired with Hopelink Harvest^{}
+191,155 pounds of food acquired with Hopelink Harvest^{} 4.1 million meals were provided

 5 million pounds of food provided

 Thanks to grant funding from the Washington State Department of Agriculture, a 24-foot-long truck outfitted with freezer and refrigeration features hit the road as the new Hopelink Mobile Market.
 This new vehicle allows the program to distribute more free, fresh groceries in areas that lack access to affordable and nutritious food options across east King County.